blankoworld/makefly/src/post_in_the_future.md

 ## Introduction

 This post is here to test future post.
-If this date: 2038-01-19 04:14:07 is not achieved, Makefly have a bug.
+If this date: 2038-01-19 04:14:07 is not achieved, ${PROJECTNAME} have a bug.

 ## Content